The complete and unadulterated guide to sex in the Netherlands

 By 16, half of teenagers have experienced manual stimulation of the genitals, and by 17, half of them have experienced oral sex.

-Another study reveals that 64% of Dutch men and women feel confident in asserting their needs and desires in bed, and are open towards discussing sex.
+Another study reveals that 64% of Dutch men and women feel confident in asserting their needs and desires and are open towards discussing sex.
 This is likely a result of the openness of their educational system with regard to sex.

 sex-in-the-Netherlands-stats